Why Mental Imagery Matters And How To Sharpen This Skill

 In the case of trauma and PTSD, individuals might experience distressing, intrusive images of the traumatic event, causing significant distress and hindering their healing process.
 Anxiety disorders can also involve mental imagery, where those with the disorder imagine worst-case scenarios, amplifying their anxiety.

-For individuals with bipolar disorder, during manic phases, they may visualize grandiose and extravagant scenarios, while depressive phases might involve negative and despairing images.
-In body dysmorphic disorder, mental imagery plays a role as individuals with this condition persistently visualize their perceived defects or flaws, often leading to intense dissatisfaction and distress.
+Individuals with bipolar disorder may visualize grandiose and extravagant scenarios during manic phases.
+During depressive phases, these visualizations might involve negative and despairing images.
+Mental imagery plays a role in body dysmorphic disorder (BDD) as well, causing individuals to persistently visualize their perceived defects or flaws, often leading to intense distress.

-Mental imagery in therapy
+Mental imagery and visualization in therapy

 Therapists often utilize mental imagery as a tool in various therapeutic treatments, including cognitive behavioral therapy (CBT), exposure therapy, and guided imagery.